vobyjs/oby/README.md

 There are no restrictions, you can nest these freely, create new Observables inside them, whatever you want.

+Note that the Observable returned by a computed could always potentially resolve to `undefined` if an error is thrown inside the function but it's caught by an error handler inside it.
+In that scenario you should account for `undefined` in the return type yourself.

 ```ts
 import $ from 'oby';